JoshuaKGoldberg/emoji-blast/README.md

 They're used directly as `left` and `top` CSS properties.
 You can provide a static object or a function to create one.

-The default `position` chooses rounded integers within the page:
+The default `position` chooses integers within the page:

 ```javascript
 emojisplosion({